 - Religious minorities should not be forced to deal with the country’s Islamic Sharia courts.

 - The United States, United Nations, the international community, and human rights groups should pressure the Malaysian government to protect Hindu temples from desecration and destruction.
-Hindu places of worship that existed prior to independence should be designated as temple property, and title to the land should be handed to the respective temple trustees/committees as has been done for pre-independence era mosques.
+Hindu places of worship that existed prior to independence should be designated as temple property, and the title to the land should be handed to the respective temple trustees/committees as has been done for pre-independence era mosques.

 - The Malaysian Government should be urged to not discriminate in the allocation of public funds and land for places of worship between Muslim and minority religious groups.

 - The U.S. should revisit its trade ties with Malaysia and restrict any future appropriations unless the government protects the human rights of its ethnic and religious minorities, repeals the repressive Internal Security Act (ISA), and ends its affirmative action policies favoring the majority Muslim Malays (bumiputras).

 In 1947, Hindus were approximately 25% of the population of Pakistan.
 Now, Hindus constitute less than 1.6% of the population.
 Pakistan officially and routinely discriminates against non-Muslims through a variety of discriminatory laws, such as blasphemy laws.

 - On March 24, 2005, Pakistan restored the discriminatory practice of mandating the inclusion of religious identity of individuals in all new passports.